Cautionary note on

 - extraordinary events affecting the Group’s clients and other counterparties, such as bankruptcies, liquidations and other credit-related events;

-- operational factors, including the efficacy of risk management and other internal procedures in managing the foregoing risks and the ability to manage cyber security risks.
+- operational factors, including the efficacy of risk management and other internal procedures in anticipating and managing the foregoing risks.

 These factors are not exhaustive.
 The Group operates in a continually changing environment and new risks emerge continually.
 Readers are cautioned not to place undue reliance on forward-looking statements.
 Swiss Re undertakes no obligation to publicly revise or update any forward-looking statements, whether as a result of new information, future events or otherwise.